TheMille-Dev/TheMille-Dev/README.md

 - 👋 Hi, I’m @TheMille-Dev
-- 👀 I’m interested in coding websites
+- 👀 I’m curently coding an ai trading tool
-- 🌱 I’m currently learning C++ to build better desktop apps
+- 🌱 I’m currently learning how to use the Android-Studio to bring the tool to phones
 - 📫 How to reach me: ´´coming soon´´